aptos-labs/developer-docs/docs/move/book/packages.md

 ```

 Declares `named_addr` as a named address in the package `ExamplePkg` and
 that _this address can be any valid address value_.
-Therefore an importing
+Therefore, an importing
 package can pick the value of the named address `named_addr` to be any address
 it wishes.
 Intuitively you can think of this as parameterizing the package
 `ExamplePkg` by the named address `named_addr`, and the package can then be